geoblocks/icf-gltf/README.md

 The main alternative is to do the conversion in a backend.

-Ideally, it should be possible to directly transform from ICF to glTF, without using ThreeJS.
+Ideally, it should be possible to directly transform from IFC to glTF, without using ThreeJS.
 Such library does not exist (to our knowledge).